chelseatroy/the-self-taught-programmer/setting_goals_and_expectations.md

 Instead, it can be helpful to establish a specific project in which to learn something new about programming.
 For example, you may have a specific iOS app in mind, and you would like to complete that app.
 A project offers gives you an established finish line and a way to move forward incrementally until you arrive.

+It is helpful to anticipate the way that your motivation will wax and wane during the learning process.

+This chart represents how you may feel over the course of learning a new programming concept:

 ![](6597926286215011610.jpg)